Moving Your Store to BigCommerce

 - specialization — You have an established informational site, and you’re ready to expand to a “shop.” or “store.” subdomain.

-You can choose to register your domain name through BigCommerce, or use any third-party registrar.
+You can choose to purchase a domain through BigCommerce or use any third-party registrar.
 Your BigCommerce store will work with either.

 Before You Begin